javascript-tutorial/en.javascript.info/1-js/05-data-types/03-string/article.md

 - ...and more to be found in the [manual](mdn:js/String).

 Strings also have methods for doing search/replace with regular expressions.
 But that's big topic, so it's explained in a separate tutorial section <info:regular-expressions>.

+Also, as of now it's important to know that strings are based on Unicode encoding, and hence there're issues with comparisons.
+There's more about Unicode in the chapter <info:unicode>.